julmag/report_cb/article.md

 During training, learning only occurs at the synapses between the reservoir and the Purkinje cells, as well as at the gha layer.

 The synapses between the input layer and the gha layer are updated using the Sanger's Rule aka the Generalized Hebbian Algorithm (GHA).
-The purpose of using a GHA is to decorrelate the inputs and to relay a clearer input signal to the reservoir.
+The GHA is a Hebbian learning based iterative and unsupervised process to compute a  Principal Compnent Analysis.
+In this model it was use to decorrelate the inputs and to relay a clearer input signal to the reservoir.

 The GHA was implemented in its matrix form using the following equation: